istio/istio.io/content/en/about/contribute/front-matter/index.md

 The front matter is YAML code in between triple-dashed lines at the top of each file and provides important management options for our content.
 For example, the front matter allows us to ensure that existing links continue to work for pages that are moved or deleted entirely.
-This page details all the features currently available for front matters in Istio.
+This page explains the features currently available for front matters in Istio.

 The following example shows a front matter with all the required fields